king2lc/IT3080C-Final/README.md

 # UnityFinal
 Final for Unity
-This is the culmination of mine and matthews work this semester.
-We have been using UNITY collaborate which is why this is only one update instead of multiple.
+This is the culmination of mine and Matthew Sailings work this semester Spring 2021.
+Survival based shooter game in which you must survive infinite waves of enemies trying to kill you.